neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 After this simulated test run was started, under Mk1b status you are advised to select:
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/terminate_run_150_MB_box.png).

+This will activate an automatic termination when more than 150 GB have been sequenced.
+Currently this is the threshold needed for a meaning full classification of tumour subtypes.

 In the Analyze selection, please choose: get_CpGs (1 in below screenshot):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Analyze_dialogue.png)